BenjaminWills/programming-notes/MongoDB/Mongo DB Querying Syntax.md

 db.<collection_name>.find({key : { $operation1: value1, $operation2: value2 }})
 ```
 The comma acts as an `AND`.
 Or we can explicitly state the statement with `$and`

-WHAT TO MENTION:
-CDP
-SNOWFLAKE
-DATABRICKS
-MONGODB

-UDEMY COURSE ON SNOWFLAKE
-PHIZER